Jerrylum/judgesroom.com/wrpc/README.md

 ## WRPC — Typed WebSocket RPC for Client↔Server and Server→Client calls

-WRPC is a lightweight, type-safe RPC layer over WebSockets, inspired by tRPC’s developer ergonomics but designed for bidirectional communication.
+WRPC is a lightweight, type-safe RPC layer over WebSockets, inspired by tRPC's developer ergonomics but designed for bidirectional communication.
 It provides:

 - **Typed procedures**: `query` and `mutation` with Zod-driven input/output validation
 - **Routers**: nestable, composable routers mirroring your API structure